 - Commit to finding a church home.

-- Commit to spending time every day in Bible study and reading devotions.
+- Spend time every day in Bible study and reading devotions.

-- Commit to spending time with God in prayer every day.
+- Talk with God in prayer every day.

 Consider spending some time in the religion you practice every day.